 Is our use of Stop and Search in Test Valley proportionate?

-The latest data from quarter three shows a black person is 1.5 times more likely to be stopped in Test Valley.
+The latest data shows a black person is 9.1 times more likely to be stopped in Test Valley, while a mixed race person is 2.6 times more likely to be stopped.

 This is based on Census data and to provide you with some further context, for the data to show proportionality, more than 75 white people would need to be stopped for every one black person stopped.